contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/06_context-attributes.md

 If you use a REST client in the context of application development, you probably have different environments like development, staging, and production.
 The need to rewrite requests according to these environments can be very time consuming.

-DHC provides an interesting and powerful feature to use variables in requests.
+Restlet Client provides an interesting and powerful feature to use variables in requests.
 This corresponds to context attributes.
 In the left panel, you can use the contexts tab to define context and the attributes they contain.
 Attributes correspond to a list of key / value elements.

 ![Documentation](images/23-context.jpg "Documentation")